-- 4.02 (a) If a game is called for any reason, it is an official game: - If five innings have been completed; - If the home team has scored more runs in four and a half-innings than the visiting team has scored in 5 innings. - If the home team scores one or more runs in its half of the fifth inning to take the lead, even if the home half of the inning is not completed when play is ceased. - If the home team scores one or more runs in its half of a completed fifth inning to tie the score when play is ceased, it shall be a tied game and indicated as such in the league standings. - If an official game is called with the score tied, it shall be a tied game and indicated as such in the league standings. - If a game is called before it has become an official game, the game shall be declared "No Game." - 4.02 (b) A called game ends at the moment the umpire terminates play.
+- 4.02 (a) If a game is called for any reason, it is an official game: - If five innings have been completed; - If the home team has scored more runs in four and a half-innings than the visiting team has scored in 5 innings. - If the home team scores one or more runs in its half of the fifth inning to take the lead, even if the home half of the inning is not completed when play is ceased. - If the home team scores one or more runs in its half of a completed fifth inning to tie the score when play is ceased, it shall be a tied game and indicated as such in the league standings. - If an official game is called with the score tied, it shall be a tied game and indicated as such in the league standings. - If a game is called before it has become an official game, the game shall be declared "No Game."

+- 4.02 (b) A called game ends at the moment the umpire terminates play.
 In the event an official game is called while an inning is in progress, the final score and statistics for the game will be that score and statistics from the last completed inning except; - 1.
-In the event the home team enters the home half of the 5th inning trailing and has taken the lead when the game is called, the final score and statistics will be those at the moment play ceased regardless if the home half of the 5th inning has been completed. - 2.
-In the event the home team enters the home half of the 5th inning with the score tied and the game is called before the inning is completed without the home team taking the lead, the game is not official and shall be declared "No Game."

-4.02 (c) All called games which have achieved an official status are final.
+In the event the home team enters the home half of the 5th inning trailing and has tied or taken the lead when the game is called, the final score and statistics will be those at the moment play ceased regardless if the home half of the 5th inning has been completed. - 2.
+In the event the home team enters the home half of an inning later than the 5th inning trailing and has tied or taken the lead when the game is called, the final score and statistics will be those at the moment play ceased regardless if the home half of the inning has been completed. - 3.
+In the event the home team enters the home half of the 5th inning with the score tied and the game is called before the inning is completed without the home team taking the lead, the game is not official and shall be declared "No Game." - 4.02 (c) All called games which have achieved an official status are final.
 There are no suspended games in the St. Louis Baseball Forever League, including playoffs.
-Any game called during an incomplete inning shall revert back to the previously completed inning, unless the game is called in the home half of an inning in which the home team has scored more runs than the visiting team.
+Any game called during an incomplete inning shall revert back to the previously completed inning, unless the game is called in the home half of an inning in which the home team entered the inning trailing and has tied the game or taken the lead.